-The Division of Information Technology (DIT) is requiring each University of Maryland (UMD) department to switch to FireEye to strengthen our ability to prevent, detect, manage and respond to cyber threats system wide.
+The Division of Information Technology (DIT) requires each University of Maryland (UMD) department to switch to Crowdstrike to strengthen our ability to prevent, detect, manage and respond to cyber threats system wide.
 With malware, phishing and other malicious threats becoming increasingly sophisticated, DIT has searched for the best tools at a competitive price to protect our networks and the sensitive data of our employees, students and patients.
-FireEye, chosen through a competitive request for proposal process, offers a multi-dimensional solution that helps the University more effectively manage its cyber risk profile.
-This improves the security of our entire campus population.
+Crowdstrike, chosen through a competitive process, offers a multi-dimensional solution with improved threat intelligence that helps the University more effectively manage its cyber risk profile while using less resources on the endpoint machine.
+Using Crowdstrike vastly improves the threat protection landscape and offers us greater security of our entire campus population.

-If you use your directory login and passphrase to login to your laptop, you must work with your local IT department to install FireEye by March 31, 2021.
-Departmental IT will contact you if you have a Windows and/or MacOS computer used for UMD business that does not use your Directory login information, as those devices must have FireEye installed by June 30, 2021.
-A decision about the use of FireEye on Linux will be made in the future.
+You must work with your local IT department to install Crowdstrike by May 31st, 2025.
+Departmental IT will contact you if you have a Windows and/or MacOS computer used for UMD business that does not use your Directory login information, as those devices must also have Crowdstrike installed by May 31st, 2025.
 If you have questions about whether your computer is on the central Active Directory domain please contact your local departmental IT staff.

 No. At this time we are only licensed for University-owned computers.

-FireEye’s suite of tools, including its endpoint detection and response tools and advanced forensic tools, can provide the University with more detailed actionable information about detected security threats, including how the threat entered the network and why it succeeded.
+Crowdstrike’s suite of tools, including its endpoint detection and threat response tools, advanced forensic tools, and state-of-the-art threat intelligence infrastructure, provides the University with more detailed actionable information about detected security threats, including how the threat entered the network and why it succeeded or how it was prevented.
 This will enable security professionals to respond faster and more effectively, and guard against future threats.

-FireEye’s larger customer base equips the company with better intelligence on the types of threats that exist.
-FireEye possesses immense expertise with the threats that UMD routinely faces, as its customer base includes many universities, corporations, and research centers.
+Crowdstrike’s larger customer base equips the company with better intelligence on the types of threats that exist.
+Crowdstrike possesses immense expertise with the threats that UMD routinely faces, as its customer base includes many universities, corporations, and research centers across the globe.

-An EDR tool helps manage and reduce cyber security risk using real-time intelligence about advanced malware and cyber attackers.
-EDR tools focus on threat identification and noticing signs that a system has been compromised.
+An EDTR tool helps manage and reduce cyber security risk using real-time intelligence about advanced malware and cyber attackers.
+EDTR tools focus on threat identification and noticing signs that a system has been compromised.
 This allows you to have the strongest protection whether working on campus or remotely.

 No. You will experience no difference when accessing your computer and files, searching online or conducting your research.